 Another difference is that teams will hold team meetings on the field between innings to both motivate the team and emphasize strategy.
 Managers range from colourful to livid and are very animated.

-What I found bizarre was that there was minimal clapping and cheering for routine plays like you see in the US and Canada.
+What I found bizarre was that there was minimal clapping and cheering for routine plays like you see in the U.S. and Canada.
 However, should a Cuban ballplayer make an error, he will never hear the end of it.
 Fans are relentless and merciless if they see a misplayed ball or a perceived lack of hustle.
 Truly spectacular plays are recognized by the Cuban fans.
 For outfielders who make dazzling catches, the entire infield will run out to the outfield to congratulate him.

-The next day we travelled to the Esquina Caliente or “Hot Corner” in English (and presumably where Jorge Arangure derived the name for his excellent blog on Latin-American Baseball).
+The next day we traveled to the Esquina Caliente or “Hot Corner” in English (and presumably where Jorge Arangure derived the name for his excellent blog on Latin-American Baseball).
 The Esquina Caliente is located in the Central Park in Havana and is where locals come to discuss the finer points of baseball.
 Much like at the game, arguments are animated with plenty of shouting and gesticulation.
 Discussion is not limited to Cuban ball: steroid scandals, baseball history and MLB scores are discussed as well.
 It is hard to know where they get their information from since MLB scores are not available to them – but the Cubans are a resourceful people.

 Today’s debate, as you can see above, was centred on the day’s hotly contested match-up between the Havana Industriales and the provincial team, La Habana.
-It is similar to an argument between 2 Jays fans regarding Gustavo Chacin:
+It is similar to an argument between two Jays fans regarding Gustavo Chacin:

 Fan 1: Gustavo Chacin is such a stud!
 How do you not realize that?